pantheon-systems/documentation/source/content/guides/quicksilver/08-troubleshoot-quicksilver.md

 anchorid: troubleshoot-quicksilver
 ---

-This section provides solutions to common Quicksilver troubleshooting scenarios.
+This section provides solutions to common Quicksilver debugging and troubleshooting scenarios.

 ## Debugging via Terminus

-Use the [Terminus](/terminus) commands in the sections below for debugging Quicksilver.
+Use the [Terminus](/terminus) commands in the sections below to debug Quicksilver.

 ### Stream New Workflows to the Console

-Run `terminus workflow:watch <site>` to follow the WebOps activity of your site.
+Run `terminus workflow:watch <site>` to follow your site's WebOps activity.

 ### Explore Previous Workflows